 Introduction to Irrigation Methods:- What is irrigation? well, it is a process of providing controlled amounts of water to plants, agriculture crops, orchards, landscapes, etc..at required intervals.
 Irrigation comes into the picture during dry periods or when there are no rains in the region.
 Irrigation also helps from frost conditions other than weed control (in growing grain crops) and prevents soil consolidation as well.
 If the agricultural crops are grown with direct rain-fall, it is referred to as a rain-fed crop.
 So there are two options to grow crops; Irrigation and Rain-fed.
 Apart from growing green crops, irrigation is also being used for dust suppression, cooling livestock (dairy, goats, sheep, pigs, etc..) from heat, sewage disposing, and in a mining area.

-Irrigation plays a major role in any agriculture crop growing.
+Irrigation plays a major role in any agricultural crop growing.
 One should be aware of different types of irrigation adapted in orchards or crop growing to become a successful farmer.
-You can choose the appropriate irrigation methods based on soil type, the layout of the field and water availability.
+You can choose the appropriate irrigation methods based on soil type, the layout of the field, and water availability.
 There are mainly 2 categories of irrigation; Traditional Irrigational methods and modern irrigation methods.

 In this write-up, let us discuss different types of irrigation methods along with their adaptations, advantages, and disadvantages.

-Irrigation Methods- Surface irrigation (Traditional Irrigation):- This type of irrigation old and most popular irrigation methods used in most of the countries since centuries.
+Irrigation Methods- Surface irrigation (Traditional Irrigation):- This type of irrigation old and most popular irrigation method used in most countries for centuries.
 Surface irrigation covers 4 types of variations to supply the water.

 - Flooding Method.